iAbhishek91/google-cloud/Services/SECURITY-01-IAM.md

 ### How are service account authenticated

 Services a/cs are authenticated using SSH keys.
-There are two type of keys *Google managed keys* (cant be downloaded, and automatically rotated), and *User managed keys* (can be downloaded, managed and rotated)
+There are two type of keys *Google managed keys* (cant be downloaded, and automatically rotated), and *User managed keys* (can be downloaded, managed and rotated).

 ## Access Scope